 Company & Partnership

-William Hopkin has considerable experience and expertise across a broad range of company and insolvency matters.
-He is technically strong and delivers practical guidance and solutions.
+William Hopkin has considerable experience and expertise across a range of company, partnership and insolvency matters.

 As well as contentious business, William advises in relation to transactions and corporate arrangements, often as part of a multi-disciplinary team.